NovaCat35/cv-generator/README.md

 # CV Generator
-Trying to get started with a basic resume template?
-Look no further, this CV generator will help you fill in the essential details and give you a basic layout as you seek out on your job hunting journey.
+While looking for a job can often feel frustrating, making a resume shouldn't be.
+This CV generator will help you fill in the essential details and give you a basic layout as you persevere on your job hunting journey.

+~ GANBATTE がんばって !

 Link: THIS PROJECT IS CURRENTLY A WORK IN PROGRESS ... ⚠️